-This page shows you how to use an inline Google API Explorer template to run a simple Spark job in a Google Cloud Dataproc cluster.
+This page shows you how to use an inline Google APIs Explorer template to run a simple Spark job in an existing Cloud Dataproc cluster.
 You can learn how to do the same task using the Google Cloud Platform Console in Quickstart Using the Console or using the command line in Quickstart using the gcloud command-line tool.

 Before you beginBefore you can run a Cloud Dataproc job, you need to create a cluster of virtual machines (VMs) to run it on.
-You can use the API Explorer, the Google Cloud Platform Console, or the Google Cloud SDK gcloud command-line tool to create a cluster.
+You can use the APIs Explorer, the Google Cloud Platform Console, or the Cloud SDK gcloud command-line tool to create a cluster.

 Submit a job

-To submit a sample Apache Spark job that calculates a rough value for pi, fill in and execute the API Explorer template, below, as follows:
+To submit a sample Apache Spark job that calculates a rough value for pi, fill in and execute the APIs Explorer template, below, as follows:

 - Enter you project ID (project name) in the